Jenny3306/Discrete-Math-for-Computer-Science/Bellman-Ford-algorithm/README.md

-# Introduction to the Bellman-Ford Algorithm
+# Bellman-Ford Algorithm

+## 📌 Introduction

-The Bellman-Ford algorithm is a fundamental algorithm in graph theory used to compute the shortest paths from a single source vertex to all other vertices in a weighted graph.
-Unlike Dijkstra’s algorithm, Bellman-Ford can handle graphs with negative edge weights, making it more versatile in real-world scenarios.
+The **Bellman-Ford algorithm** is a classical algorithm in graph theory used to compute the shortest paths from a single source vertex to all other vertices in a weighted graph.
+Unlike Dijkstra’s algorithm, Bellman-Ford supports **negative edge weights**, making it more suitable for a wider range of real-world scenarios.

+### ✅ Key Features
+- Handles graphs with **negative weights**
+- Detects **negative-weight cycles**
+- Works with graphs represented as **edge lists** or **adjacency matrices**

+### 🔧 How It Works
-The algorithm works by iteratively relaxing edges — updating the shortest path estimates — over V–1 iterations, where V is the number of vertices.
-This process guarantees that the shortest paths are found as long as there are no negative-weight cycles reachable from the source.
-If such a cycle exists, the algorithm can detect it.
+The algorithm repeatedly relaxes all edges in the graph over *V–1* iterations (where *V* is the number of vertices).
+This ensures the shortest path is found if no negative-weight cycle exists.

-This algorithm is designed to operate on a graph represented as a weighted matrix or an edge list.
-It maintains two main arrays: Label for storing shortest distance estimates and Prev for tracking the previous vertex in the shortest path.
-The function BF() updates these arrays, while BF_Path() reconstructs the shortest path between two specified nodes.

-Overall, Bellman-Ford is a reliable and essential tool in the toolbox of any computer scientist dealing with graph-related problems.
+### 🧠 Core Concepts
+- `Label[]`: stores shortest distance from the source to each vertex.
+- `Prev[]`: stores the previous vertex in the shortest path.

+### 📂 Main Functions
+- `BF()`: updates the `Label` and `Prev` arrays through edge relaxation.
+- `BF_Path()`: reconstructs the shortest path from the source to the destination.

+---

+This implementation is ideal for educational use and can be applied to small-to-medium graph problems involving weighted edges.